haxzie/haxzie.com/content/blogs/architecting-network-layer -vuejs/index.md

 <hr/>

 ## 3. Making network requests inside Vuex actions
 Moving all the business logic into Vuex store, including all of your network requests makes the view components independent.
 We can use actions in our store to fetch the data and store it in the state object.
-Vuex actions are synchronous by default, but the only way to know if an action is complete is by returning a Promise.
+Vuex actions are synchronous by default, but the only way to know if an action is complete is by making your actions async or returning a promise.
 We can commit the data to the store through mutations using actions.
 Here's an example of a store module with actions, which fetches the data and commits to the store.

 ```javascript
 /*